algosup/2023-2024-project-3-virtual-processor-team-3/Management/Project Charter/Project charter.md

 This project aims to design and create a **virtual processor** and an **interpreter** that will run our **own Assembly language** on that same processor.
 All developed by **our team**.
 Our product will be developed using the **C language**, relying only on the **C standard library**, no other libraries should be used by our team.
-The project officialy started (for the team), the 17th of January.
-The final product has to be received by the client the 23rd of February.
+The project officially started (for the team), on the 17th of January.
+The final product has to be received by the client on the 23rd of February.
-In short terms, we have to come with an original and new processor and Assembly language.
+In the short term, we have to come up with an original and new processor and Assembly language.
 We have to make our dream processor.
 The processor and Assembly will be aimed to be educative, meaning it should be understandable by everyone, and will help you in the process of learning how a CPU works.
-We will take inspiration of the architecture of the RSIK-V CPU architecture.
+We will take inspiration from the architecture of the RISC-V CPU architecture.
+Our Assembly language will be minimalist, to make each instruction as understandable and as clear as possible for the user.
+We will lessen the abstraction of multiple instructions, everything that demands too much knowledge or too much experience to be understood will be made easier to understand.

 ## Project Scope